-MUS 221: Group Piano II1 credit, LabContact Hours: 30Multi-Term
+MUS 221: Group Piano II Contact Hours: 30

+Multi-Term

 Students continue to practice the fundamentals of piano playing and study the application of music theory to the piano.
 Students strengthen their sight-reading ability by playing standard keyboard repertoire and continue to develop the skill of keyboard harmonization through the study of lead-sheet arranging and accompanying.
 Pre-requisite: Placement evaluation